1758 - Austrian invasion of Silesia

 - Keith being sick, Frederick II confided command of his army in Silesia to Margrave Karl before leaving for Brandenburg with a small corps.
 Margrave Karl was left at the head of 33,000 men in 44½ bns and 80 sqns.

 - Margrave Karl was informed of Daun's movements towards Saxony.
-He first taught that it was a diversion and that Daun's real intention was to penetrate into Silesia from the west.
-He immediately detached Puttkamer with his own hussars and Freibataillon Salenmon to Greifenberg (present-day Gryfow Slaski) to observe Daun's manoeuvres.
+He first taught that it was a diversion and that Daun's real intention was to enter into Silesia from the west.
+He immediately detached Puttkamer with his own hussars and Freibataillon Salenmon to Greiffenberg (present-day Gryfow Slaski) to observe Daun's manoeuvres.
 Puttkamer soon realised that the Austrians were advancing from the area of Jaromirz (present-day Jaromer) and Eipel (present-day Úpice) towards Reichenberg (present-day Liberec) in the general direction of Lusatia.
 Their light troops were already roaming the country up to Friedland (present-day Frýdlant).

 On August 14, Zieten reached Lähn (present-day Wleń) with the Münchow Fusiliers and the Württemberg Dragoons.
 Puttkamer retired to Löwenberg as ordered by Zieten who had learned that a camp for 40,000 men was being prepared near Zittau.